tatyanat27/Hourly-Electric-Grid-Monitor-/README.md

 - The system must be able to retrieve hourly electricity demand and generation via EIA API.
 - The system must be able to have filters and visualizations of usage demands by regions.
 - The system must be able to have filters and visualizations of generation of energy by regions.
-- The system must be able to have filters and visualizations of generation of energy by neighboring countries.
 - The system must have the ability to generate forecasts that show which regions need more energy using patterns discovered in historical data.

 ### 2. Renewable Energy Analysis